 |Our Rating: 4/5

-Provides on-the-fly encryption giving you transparent access and quick sync for encrypted files.
+Provides on-the-fly encryption giving you transparent access and quick cloud-sync for encrypted files.

 Platforms/Download: [field_blackberry_download] | Blackberry | iOS | Mac OS | Windows (App) | Windows (Desktop) |